New Voters is a national student-led nonprofit registering first-time high school voters

 Our goal is to ensure that youth issues (such as protecting the planet, school safety, and equal access to voting/democracy reforms) are prioritized in government through empowering high school student leaders.

-We work towards this overarching goal in two main ways:
+We work towards this overarching goal in three main ways:

 1) New Voters’ voter registration drive toolkits and training program teach student leaders how to run their first drive.
 Each New Voters toolkit contains information regarding registration deadlines, voter qualification requirements, and general voting tips, making it easy for anyone to run a drive, regardless of their voter registration experience.
 Connecting student leaders across New Voters’ national networks, these touchpoints provide a space for young people to share their ideas and experience to build a broader culture of civic engagement in their communities.